 Karate Classes In Dulwich

-Karate could be defined as a weapon free means of self defence.
-It involves dynamic offensive and defensive procedures making use of all parts of the body to their maximum advantage.
-It is deemed an empty handed martial art that’s intended to fend off armed opponents.
+Karate could be thought of as a weapon free technique of self defence.
+It comprises dynamic offensive and defensive techniques making use of all parts of the body to their maximum advantage.
+Regarded as empty handed martial art which has been made to fend off armed opponents.

 Why It is great To Practice Karate